cinar/indicator/helper/README.md

 func NewAnnotationReportColumn(values <-chan string) ReportColumn
 ```

-NewAnnotationReportColumn returns a new instance of a annotation column for a report.
+NewAnnotationReportColumn returns a new instance of an annotation column for a report.

 <a name="NewNumericReportColumn"></a>
 ### func [NewNumericReportColumn](<https://github.com/cinar/indicator/blob/master/helper/numeric_report_column.go#L17>)